Minnesota West Policies

 Part 2.
 Applicability

 This procedure applies to all users of Minnesota West Community & Technical College information technology, whether or not the user is affiliated with the college and to all uses of those resources, wherever located.
 This procedure establishes minimum requirements and Minnesota West Community and Technical College may adopt additional conditions of use, consistent with this procedure and Policy 5.22, for information technology resources under their control.
-Minnesota State colleges and universities is not responsible for any personal or unauthorized use of its resources, and security of data transmitted on its information technology resources cannot be guaranteed.
+Minnesota State is not responsible for any personal or unauthorized use of its resources, and security of data transmitted on its information technology resources cannot be guaranteed.

 Part 3.
 Definitions

 The definitions in System Procedure 5.22.2, Cellular and other Mobile Computing Devices apply to this procedure.